 There are a lot of other dimmer switch varieties out there, including touchpad dimmers and photoelectric dimmers, which monitor the total light level in a room and adjust the dimmer accordingly.
 Most of these are built around the same simple idea -- chopping up AC current to reduce the total energy powering a light bulb.
 At the most basic level, that's all there is to it.

-For more information on dimmer switches, including an installation guide, check out the links on the next page.
+For more information on dimmer switches, including an installation guide, check out the links below.